 If you are fined, you will see that the bite exists.
 It consists of paying a smaller amount to the police than the fine amounts, fast and without losing time in papers. «How do we fix this, buddy? »It is usually a good phrase to be told what to do, although if you go by rental car they will guide you to the agreement.
 My recommendation is: drive attentive to the signals, and in theory they will not fine you ...
 If they do, I prefer to pay a fine than to give a bite.
 The pity is that being a tourist they will manage to get paid, and they invent lies to take money from you.
 Yes, that's how shabby the police in Riviera Maya are.
 The rest of the Yucatan Peninsula is quieter.

 Here it is drive (he drives) car (car).
 Whether strike (bursts, clicks) tire (tire) you should look for a vulcanizer (tire workshop) for fix it (fix it) The tank (deposit of gas (petrol) fill it at the gas station, or at la Pemex.
 The trunk It's the trunk.
 The car prendes (boot) and I warn you that the indicators (intermittent) drivers do not use them too much.

 Cross borders by car from Mexico:

-Cross to Guatemala y Belize From Mexico by rental car is not easy, only some car rental agencies make it easy to do it, one is American Car Rental and another one that I know is Price Car Rentals.
-In private car yes it is simple cross the border Mexico-Belizeor of City of Cuauhtémoc (Mexico)-The Mesilla (Guatemala), only the relevant procedures and that the car is in your name.
+Cross to Guatemala y Belize from Mexico by rental car is not easy, only some car rental agencies make it easy to do so, one is American Car Rental and another one that I know is Price Car Rentals.
+In private car yes it is simple cross the border Mexico-Belizeor from Cuauhtémoc City (Mexico)-The Mesilla (Guatemala), only the relevant procedures and that the car is in your name.

 Combine Yucatan Peninsula with Chiapas: